Still at the price before duty went up on 1 August - the available UK stock of 6-packs is shown above.

-See our nifty 'best to drink' graphic on the back label or our 'Restaurant listings' which show you're in good company.
+The 'best to drink' graphic on the back label understates the drinking window, to be fair.
+There are a few pics from the vineyard below, or see our 'Restaurant listings' which show you're in good company.

 Volume discounts off total order